Check out our Healthy Travel Checklist video below- Now in French!

 - Health officials in Cape Verde have reported a substantial increase in malaria in the capital city of Praia on São Tiago Island (also known as Santiago Island).
 CDC now recommends that travelers to the city of Praia on São Tiago Island take prescription medicine to prevent malaria before, during, and after their trip.

 - Health officials in South Africa have reported limited cases of locally transmitted malaria in Gauteng Province, where Johannesburg and Pretoria are located.
 Local transmission means that mosquitoes in the area may have been infected with malaria and are spreading it to people.
 Malaria is not usually found in Gauteng Province, but rare outbreaks have been reported in the past.
-Because malaria is spread by mosquito bites, travelers to Gauteng Province should prevent mosquito bites.
-Ways include using insect repellent when outdoors, wearing protective clothing, and sleeping in an
+Because malaria is spread by mosquito bites, travelers to Gauteng Province should prevent mosquito bites including using insect repellent when outdoors, wearing protective clothing, and sleeping in an

 air-conditioned or well-screened room or under an insecticide-treated bed net.